 Of all the forts in Macau, the Monte Fort is the oldest, lying to the east of the Ruins of St. Paul's.
 Built in 1616, it originally belonged to St. Paul's Church and was used to defend the church from the pirates.
 It later became solely a military fort.

-The fort is quadrilateral with bastions at each corner and about 100 meters (328 feet) in circumference.
-Barracks, cisterns and storehouses were the main buildings of the fort.
+The Monte Fort is quadrilateral with bastions at each corner and about 100 meters (328 feet) in circumference.
+Barracks, cisterns and storehouses were the main buildings of Monte Fort.
 An ancient tower situated here was one of the sites of the Society of Jesus.
 With cannons on the four sides, the fort was strongly fortified.
 Though the cannons have lost their military function, they still remain.

 In 1838, a fire destroyed the fort buildings as well as the Jesuit College and St. Paul's Church.
 Only see the fore wall of the church now remains and is known as the Ruins of St. Paul's.